Antevenio/pdo-mysql-select-iterator/README.md

 This is an just a PHP iterator based on this concept.
-Upon receiving a SELECT query and a PDO database connection, an iterator is built so you can seamlesly traverse all results without having to worry about anything else.
+Upon receiving a SELECT query and a PDO database connection, an iterator is built so you can seamlessly traverse results without having to worry about anything else.

 Install